tesselle/khroma/README.md

 Paul Tol offers carefully chosen schemes, ready for each type of data, with colours that are:

-  - Distinct for all people, including colour-blind readers;
+  - Distinct for all people, including colour-blind readers.
-  - Distinct from black and white;
+  - Distinct from black and white.
-  - Distinct on screen and paper;
+  - Distinct on screen and paper.
   - Matching well together.

 All the scales presented in his 2018 technical note \[1\] are